Benian Toksöz

 is it connection?

-as of now, i see it like this:
+as of now, i see it like this: there are 3 interconnected goals.

 1. presence

-the basis for everything. you cannot experience anything without presence. and the more present you are, the more you can experience. imagine you are out with your friends, you are having a great time but something from work or a conflict you had with your partner is on your mind. some amount of your attention will be on the internal mind chatter, memories, possible solutions, your emotions about the situation etc. - not with your friends. so even if it was a beautiful evening you'll have experienced actually only a fraction of it.
+imagine you are out with your friends, you are having a great time, but something from work or a conflict you had with your partner is on your mind. some amount of your attention will be on the internal mind chatter, memories, possible solutions, your emotions about the situation etc. — not with your friends. so even if it was a beautiful evening, you'll have actually only experienced a fraction of it.

 and i think for many people that lever is really dialed down. most people have some distraction, most of the time (me included). what i have noticed over the last years is that the higher my presence got (through years of daily meditation, journaling and other practices), the more i can fully be in the moment, fully experiencing what is in front of me — and not the internals of my mind.